trentfisher/veganmilitia-hugo/content/post/2019-10-12-tsr-meets-internet.md

 material available, including on [Roll20](https://marketplace.roll20.net/), [DM's Guild](https://www.dmsguild.com/), and others.

-So, with that, I officially retract my call for boycott (though I suspect only a handful of people remember it), and I am planning to return to D&D.
+So, with that, I officially retract my call for boycott, though I suspect only a handful of people remember it, and the only people still following it had, like me, abandoned gaming for other reasons.
+Since I started this article I bought the D&D Starter Set, so it is now officially official.